 Next, you should scroll down a little and enable USB debugging.
 This allows Android Studio and other SDK tools to recognize your device when connected via USB, so you can use the debugger and other tools.

-The rest of this page describes the other options available on this screen.
+The rest of this page describes some of the other options available on this screen.

 Other general options include the following:

-- Demo mode: Makes it easier to take clean screenshots by displaying a generic, preset notification bar that does not show notifications or low battery warnings.
+- System UI demo mode: Makes it easier to take clean screenshots by displaying a generic, preset notification bar that does not show notifications or low battery warnings.
 Enable Demo Mode allows you to change the appearance of the status bar using adb demo mode commands.
 Or you can use Show Demo Mode to hide notifications and display a preset status bar.

 - Desktop backup password: Sets a backup password so you can use adb commands to back up and restore device apps and data under password protection.